netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

 4. License all the virtual server whose IP address is VIP, if it is not licensed.
 To license, select the `vserver` and click `License`.

-#### Discovering virtual server Configuration of Citrix ADC CPX
+#### Discovering virtual server Configuration of NetScaler CPX

-1. Navigate to `Networks > Instances > Citrix ADC` and choose a Citrix ADC CPX instance.
+1. Navigate to `Networks > Instances > NetScaler` and choose a NetScaler CPX instance.

-2. Select the Citrix ADC CPX instance from the list and choose `Configure Analytics` under `Select Action`.
+2. Select the NetScaler CPX instance from the list and choose `Configure Analytics` under `Select Action`.

 ![](images/cpx-list.png)

-3. Citrix ADM polls the Citrix ADC CPX in the interval of 10 mins.
-If the page does not list virtual server, then you can manually poll the Citrix ADC CPX.
+3. NetScaler ADM polls the NetScaler CPX in the interval of 10 mins.
+If the page does not list virtual server, then you can manually poll the NetScaler CPX.

    ![](images/cpx-analytics-blank.png)

-4. For manual Polling Citrix ADC CPX:
+4. For manual Polling NetScaler CPX:

     a.
 Navigate to `Networks > Networking Functions` and click `Poll Now`.